 You'll love this recipe!

-- Quick and easy - lentils don't require soaking; soup is ready in about 50-minutes!
+- Quick and easy - lentils don't require soaking; soup is ready in about 40-minutes!

-- Healthy - Lentils are legumes, which are naturally vegan, low-fat, low-cholesterol and gluten-free
+- Heart healthy - Lentils are legumes, which are naturally vegan, low-fat, low-cholesterol, low-fat and gluten-free

 - Affordable - this hearty soup makes about 8 cups for less than $10

-- Flavorful - the carrots, onion, celery and bay leaves give this soup a delicious flavor!
+- Flavorful - the carrots, bay leaves and nutmeg give this soup a delicious flavor!
 A little sweetness from the carrots with a nice savory addition from the bay leaves and nutmeg

 Here's what you'll need: